Updated July 10, 2020

 Code for America, in partnership with VITA, has created a fully virtual intake process for free tax assistance.
 Direct people to Get Your Refund to connect with an IRS-certified volunteer to file taxes remotely.
 Online platforms that offer some assistance to people who want to file their own tax return for free include MyFreeTaxes.com and IRS Free File.
 Additionally, some tax software companies have developed a free version of their software for people who only need to file a tax return to receive the Economic Impact Payment.

-People under the filing threshold can also file a simple return from the IRS website to receive their Economic Impact Payment.
+People under the filing threshold can also file a form with the IRS website to receive their Economic Impact Payment.

 13. When will Economic Impact Payments be delivered?